codeunifier/jira-blocker-chain/README.md

 This will open a graphical interface where you can:

 1. Select your team (Armadillo or Backpack) from the dropdown
-2. Configure project key and sprint
+2. Configure project key and sprint(s)
 3. Generate the blocker chain graph with a single click

+**Sprint Configuration:**
+- You can specify multiple sprints by entering a comma-separated list (e.g., `K06,K07,K08`)
+- The tool will fetch tickets from all specified sprints and combine them in a single graph
+- This is useful for seeing blocker chains that span across multiple sprints

 **Important:**
 - Jira credentials (API token, username, base URL) must be configured in the `.env` file